 Endometrial cancers arise in the uterine lining and commonly present as post-menopausal bleeding.
 They are more common than cervical cancer with approximately 55,000 cases per year.
 The primary treatment for endometrial cancer is surgery.
 Primary radiation can be used in patients who are not surgical candidates.

 Adjuvant radiation therapy has been shown to decrease recurrences in women at risk.
 Risk factors for recurrence include age, depth of myometrial invasion, tumor grade and presence of lymphovascular invasion.
 Most recurrences are in the vaginal cuff.
 External beam radiation therapy targets any gross disease present, the parametrial regions, upper vaginal and paravaginal tissues, as well as pelvic lymph nodes (lower common iliac, external iliac, internal iliac, presacral).
 IMRT techniques reduce the radiation dose to nearby critical pelvic structures, such as small bowel.
+The use of IMRT was associated with a significant decrease in grade 3 late effects and other adverse events in both the PARCER and PORTEC-3 studies comparing IMRT to 3-dimensional conformal radiotherapy.
 External pelvic radiotherapy is the preferred treatment for stage IB grade 3 lesions and patients with involved nodes.
 A brachytherapy boost is appropriate for patients with endocervical or cervical stromal involvement.
-Whether external radiotherapy can be replaced by vaginal brachytherapy and chemotherapy for high risk stage I and stage II patients is currently being studied by the GOG.
+Whether external radiotherapy can be replaced by vaginal brachytherapy and chemotherapy for high-risk stage I and stage II patients is currently being studied by the GOG.
 Vaginal brachytherapy alone is preferred for most other stage I patients based on the results of the PORTEC-2 randomized trial, although EBRT may be reasonable for those at especially high risk of LRR.
 As advocated in the 2014 Choosing Wisely campaign, stage IA patients with grade 1 or 2 disease and no other risk factors should be observed.